 Growing Horseradish as a Perennial

-Dig a hole about six to eight inches deep and one foot apart.
+Dig holes about 6 to 8 inches deep and one foot apart.
 Plant one root per hole at a 45-degree angle with the crown, or large end, toward the top at the soil line, and the small end at the base of the hole.
 Backfill the hole to cover the crown of the root with two to four inches of soil.
 Then water the plant well.

 Growing Horseradish in a Container